NebiyuCS50/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 A simple, interactive Rock-Paper-Scissors game implemented in JavaScript, played directly in the console.
 The game allows a user to play against the computer, which makes random choices.
-It demonstrates basic JavaScript concepts such as user input, randomization, conditional logic, and loops.
+It demonstrates basic JavaScript concepts such as user input, randomization, and conditional logic.

 ## Features